-The Board is supported by an Executive Team, who deliver the strategic aims of the Board and ensure the vision and ethos of the Trust is met on a day-to-day basis, along with providing support for the schools in governance, educational, finance, operational and marketing support.
+The Board is supported by the BPET central team, who deliver the strategic aims of the Board and ensure the BPET’s vision and ethos is met on a day-to-day basis, along with providing support for the schools in governance, educational, finance, operational and marketing support.
 The central team is led by the Chief Executive.

-As the sponsor of seven Free Schools, the BPET Board are accountable to the Secretary of State for Education – a network of schools under one legal body.
-BPET is also known as a Multi-Academy Trust (MAT).
+As the maintaining authority, the BPET Board are accountable to the Secretary of State for Education – as a network of schools under one legal body.
+BPET is also known as a multi-academy trust (MAT).

-BPET is a company limited by guarantee – which means it has charitable status – although is overseen by the Department for Education (rather than the Charity Commission).
-The Articles of Association set out the purpose of Bellevue Place Education Trust.
-The founding members of the Trust signed the Memorandum of Association on incorporation.
+BPET is a company limited by guarantee – which means it has charitable status – although is overseen by the Department for Education rather than the Charity Commission.
+The Articles of Association sets out the purpose of Bellevue Place Education Trust.
+The founding members of the trust signed the Memorandum of Association on incorporation.

-BPET’s responsibilities are set out in the Master Funding Agreement, which is a contract between BPET and Secretary of State for Education.
-Each school sponsored by BPET has its own Supplementary Funding Agreement (SFA), which includes duties for the local community the school serves.
+BPET’s responsibilities are set out in the Master Funding Agreement, which is a contract between BPET and the Secretary of State for Education.
+Each school maintained by BPET has its own Supplementary Funding Agreement (SFA), which includes duties for the local community the school serves.
 These documents can be found under their details on this website on Our schools page.

-Academy Trusts have two higher layers of governance, with the appointment of members, trustees and local advisers.
-The purpose for these two roles are taken from the DfE Governance Handbook, below:
+BPET has three main layers of governance, with the appointment of members, trustees and local advisers.
+The purpose for the first two roles are taken from the DfE Governance Handbook, below:

-As the accountable body for the multi-academy trust, the BPET Board are the responsible body for the activity of the Trust, has the responsibility to:
+As the accountable body for the multi-academy trust, the BPET Board are the responsible body for the activity of BPET and has the responsibility to:

 - Establish the core education vision

-- Hold headteachers and LGBs to account for the standards of attainment and achievement of pupils, the quality of teaching and learning, the behaviour and safety of pupils, the leadership and management of the academy, the pedagogy, curriculum and learning environment for the children.
+- Hold Headteachers and LABs to account for the standards of attainment and broader achievement of pupils, the quality of teaching and learning, the behaviour and safety of pupils, the leadership and management of the school, the pedagogy, curriculum and learning environment for the children

-- Arrange for educational visits to evaluate performance regularly with cognisance of the latest of OfSTED guidance and to make recommendations to improve effectiveness
+- Arrange for educational audits to evaluate performance regularly with cognisance of the latest Ofsted guidance and to make recommendations to improve effectiveness

 - Budgeting and reporting procedures